Saturday, March 31, 2012

 In Tanner's painting, by contrast, Gabriel is shown as a shimmering (the on-line image doesn't do the painting full justice) shaft of light.
 This may reflect a modern theological understanding of angels as disembodied entities.
 (I recall the late Roman Catholic Bishop--later an archbishop; now a Servant of God--Fulton J. Sheen, on his television show in the early 1960s, saying that an angel's theme song might be "I Ain't Got No Body."
 I wonder if he knew that the song's real title is "Just a Gigolo"?)
 Tanner's interest in religious matters--many of his works were on Biblical themes--may result from his father's having been a clergyman who became a bishop in the African Methodist Episcopal Church.
 More radical than his portrayal of Gabriel, in my view, is Tanner's depiction of Mary as a simple peasant woman in her bedclothes, with a facial expression not of joy, or of fear, but of acceptance with a hint of wistfulness (for an enlarged image, see here).
 There is no halo.
 Tanner, trained by Eakins in the realist tradition, leaves little doubt that this is a real woman.

-I'll close this with Sting's rendition, performed at Durham Cathedral in 2009 (also see here), of the traditional song "Gabriel's Message", a studio version of which is included in his album If on a Winter's Night....
+I'll close this with Sting's live rendition (also see here), of the traditional song "Gabriel's Message", a studio version of which is included in his album If on a Winter's Night....